 1. A Wolf Spider with an Egg Sac

 This lovely lady was photographed in Dyke Marsh and was close to 2-3" in width.
 The Wolf Spider of Virginia is actually called the "Carolina Wolf Spider" and is the largest of its kind in North America.
 Although the only threat they present to humans is that they may make your heart stop beating if you encounter one unexpectedly, they hunt their prey by waiting at the mouth of their burrow by day or in active hunting "expeditions" at night.
-And word to the wise, you might want to keep the Barry White CDs to a minimum as these bad boys tend to wander inside during mating season.
+Wolf Spiders' mating season starts in the spring and they are attracted to vibrations.
+Then the male will dance to woo his potential mate which will either win her over or if she is uninterested she will just eat him.
+Life as a wolf spider is pretty rough.
+And a word to the wise, you might want to keep the Barry White CDs to a minimum as these bad boys tend to wander inside during mating season.

 2. Grasshopper…or Apple-hopper in this case